juvenile justice act

 Conclusion

-Frequently Asked Questions:
+Frequently Asked Questions(FAQ’s)

-What does the Juvenile Justice Act hope to accomplish?
+What is the Juvenile Justice Act?

-What is a Juvenile Justice Board?
+What is the Juvenile Justice Board?

 When minors get into legal trouble, the Juvenile Justice Board steps in to help them out.
 A judge or magistrate from the mеtropolitan arеa, along with two social workers, make up this group.